- Cama-i, quyana tailuci!

 Endorsements may be added only to certificates two years or greater in length.
 Submit the Additional Endorsement application for the certificate type.

-The cost is $200 to add, remove, or modify each endorsement.
+The cost is $100 to add, remove, or modify each endorsement (not limited on the number).

 Experience and Employment Requirements